Search

 • Naturopathic doctors who specialize in women’s health offer both preventive education and natural treatments for dysplasia and HPV.

-• NDs emphasize safe sex, smoking cessation and optimizing nutrition for prevention of dysplasia.
+• NDs emphasize safe sex, smoking cessation, and optimizing nutrition for preventing dysplasia.

 • NDs treat low- and mid-grade dysplasia with a combination of lifestyle modification, therapeutic diets, nutrient and botanical therapies, and local treatment of the cervix.